How to Use A10 Lightning ADS in Google Cloud Platform (GCP)

 However, for more advanced load balancing capabilities and for microservices-based applications, where services are running on different domains and traffic between microservices also uses a load balancer, the deployment becomes complicated.

-A10 Lightning ADS brings innovative Layer 4-7 capabilities, including traffic management with content- switching with advanced elastic load-balancing, security and analytics for applications fully or partly deployed in GCP.
+A10 Lightning ADS brings innovative Layer 4 load balancing and Layer 7 load balancing capabilities, including traffic management with content- switching with advanced elastic load balancing, security and analytics for applications fully or partly deployed in GCP.
 Lightning ADS unifies application traffic management, application security and application traffic analytics into single solution and provides a single point of management for applications deployed in GCP or in a hybrid cloud.

 Application Load Balancing and Traffic Management